Language Prompt for Autonomous Driving: Dataset Overview

 \subsection{Dataset Statistics}

-Thanks to Nuscenes~\cite{nuscenes2019}, our language prompts provide a number of comprehensive descriptions for the objects in the 3D, surrounding, and temporal space.
+Thanks to nuScenes~\cite{nuscenes2019}, our language prompts provide a number of comprehensive descriptions for the objects in the 3D, surrounding, and temporal space.
 Besides, they cover diverse environments comprising pedestrian streets, public roads, and highways in the cities of Boston and Singapore.
 Furthermore, they encompass different weather conditions (\eg, rain and sun), and illumination (\eg, day and night).
 To offer deeper insights into NuPrompt, we next present more quantitative statistics.

-\textbf{Language Prompt.} We manually labeled 13,004 language elements and utilized them in the combination and generation of 22,363 unified descriptions through LLM.
-In total, the NuPrompt has 35,367 language prompts.
-On average, each video within the dataset contains 41.6 prompts.
-As summarized in Table~\ref{table:dataset}, our proposed dataset is comparable to the largest current referring dataset in terms of prompt counts.
-We also show the word cloud of the top 100 words in Fig.~\ref{fig:word_cloud}.
-From the word cloud figure, we can observe that NuPrompt dataset has a large number of words that describe motions, like ``walking'', ``moving'', and ``crossing'', and many driving object appearances, like ``black'', ``white'' and ``red''.
+\textbf{Language Prompt.} We manually label 23,368 language elements and utilize them in the combination of 16,761 unified descriptions through LLM.
+Among them, there are 12,001 unique language elements and 12,001 unique language combinations.
+In total, the NuPrompt has 40,147 language prompts.
+On average, each video within the dataset contains 47 language prompts.
+We show the word cloud of the top 100 words in Fig.~\ref{fig:dataset_summary}.
+From the left figure, we can observe that NuPrompt dataset has a large number of words that describe driving object appearances, like `black', `white' and `red', and locations, like `front', `left' and `right'.
+Besides, some motion words like `walking', `moving', and `crossing' are also common descriptions.

 \textbf{Referent Objects.} In contrast to previous benchmarks that refer to 2D objects in modular images, another feature of NuPrompt is its surrounding 3D space.
 This indicates that there are lots of objects crossing different views, presenting improved simulation being closer to real driving scenes.
 More importantly, NuPrompt is designed to involve an arbitrary number of predicted objects.
-As shown in Fig.~\ref{fig:dataset_summary_a} (a), most prompts describe 1-10 instances, and the maximum number can be more than 20.
-From Table~\ref{table:dataset}, each prompt in our dataset refers to an average of 5.3 instances.
-In addition, we display the distribution of box per prompt in Fig.~\ref{fig:dataset_summary_a} (b).
-As seen, our language prompts mostly have 10$\sim$100 boxes.
+The left of Figure~\ref{fig:dataset_summary} indicates that the majority of prompts describe between 1 and 10 instances, and can sometimes even exceed 20.
+According to Table~\ref{table:dataset}, the average number of instances referred to by each prompt in our dataset is 7.4.
+In addition, the distribution of box is displayed on the right of Fig.~\ref{fig:dataset_summary}.